Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: Conclusion: Unearthing the Origin of r -Process Radioisotopes

 \end{itemize}

-The models that indicate $> 10$ supernovae formed the Local Bubble~\cite{Breit2016, Schulreich2017} suggest that there may be pulses of radioisotopes still earlier than SN Mio at 7 Myr ago.
-This regime is probably beyond the reach of \fe60 due to decay, but fortunately all of \i129, \hf182, and \pu244 can probe to 10 Myr ago and earlier, so any early {\em r}-process signal would remain.
-To search for a correlation with supernovae would require a long-lived radioisotope likely made in core collapse; \sm146 could be a candidate.
+The models that indicate $> 10$ SNe formed the Local Bubble~\citep{Breit2016, Schulreich2017} suggest that there may be pulses of radioisotopes still earlier than SN Mio at 7 Myr ago.
+This regime is probably beyond the reach of \fe60 due to decay, but fortunately, all of \i129, \hf182, and \pu244 can probe to 10 Myr ago and earlier, so any early {\em r}-process signal would remain.
+To search for a correlation with SNe would require a long-lived radioisotope likely made in core collapse; \sm146 could be a candidate.
+The implications of such events are broad, with consequences for the heliosphere \citep{Fields2008,Miller2022Helio,Miller2022Near} and possibly for the biosphere \citep{Ruderman1974, Hartmann2002,Melott2004,Melott2017}.
+Other astrophysical observables include searches for nearby neutron stars whose location and kinematics point to a Local Bubble origin \citep{Tetzlaff2010,Neuhauser2020,Zheng2022,Lin2022}.

-The studies recommended in this work capitalize on recent technical advances, including expanded capabilities at AMS facilities to perform high-resolution measurements and the promise of next-generation radioactive beam facilities to reduce the considerable nuclear physics uncertainties of nucleosynthetic yield estimates \cite{Horowitz+2019}.
-We look forward to future studies of the deep ocean crust---including more data on the 7-Mya SN Mio and earlier samples---as well as further data from sediments and the Antarctic snow.
+The studies recommended in this work capitalize on recent technical advances, including expanded capabilities at AMS facilities to perform high-resolution measurements and the promise of next-generation radioactive beam facilities to reduce the considerable nuclear physics uncertainties of nucleosynthetic yield estimates \citep{Mumpower+16,Horowitz+2019,Schatz+2022}.
+We look forward to future studies of the deep-ocean crust---including more data on the 7 Mya SN Mio and earlier samples---as well as further data from sediments and the Antarctic snow.
 As we have argued here, lunar samples offer a unique complement to terrestrial sources and hold the promise to distinguish among {\em r}-process production scenarios, for which we anticipate results from the sample return missions of {\it Chang’e} and {\it Artemis}.